-rug stockpiling can provide significant revenue for pharmaceutical companies.
-After continuous outbreaks of H5N1 starting in 2003, WHO amassed a stockpile of oseltamivir treatment courses that was ready for use by 2006.
+As was the case with Siga Technologies, drug stockpiling has significantly increased revenues for many pharmaceutical companies.
+After continuous outbreaks of H5N1 starting in 2003, the World Health Organization (WHO) amassed a stockpile of oseltamivir treatment courses that was ready for use by 2006.
 In 2005, Hoffmann La-Roche, a private pharmaceutical company and the main producer of oseltamivir in the form of Tamiflu, reported it was their best year ever partially due these Tamiflu stockpile sales.
-Relenza, a form of zanamivir sold by GlaxoSmithKline, was also internationally stockpiled in response to the H1N1 pandemic threat in 2009.
-Millions of these treatment courses were CDC’s Strategic National Stockpile that was amassed in response in the 2009 H1N1 pandemic and maintained in the event of future influenza outbreaks.
-Although unused stockpiles of H1N1 vaccines and oseltamivir ultimately led to economic losses for many governments, estimated total sales of influenza vaccines and adjuvant U.S. $6.9 billion in 2009, according to JP Morgan.
+Relenza, a form of zanamivir sold by GlaxoSmithKline, was also internationally stockpiled in response to the H1N1 pandemic threat in 2009 and the company saw revenues of approximately 1.4 billion in pandemic vaccine sales alone .
+Millions of these treatment courses were purchased by the U.S. government to be included in the CDC’s Strategic National Stockpile that was amassed in response in the 2009 H1N1 pandemic and maintained in the event of future influenza outbreaks., In 2009, estimated total sales of influenza vaccines and adjuvant totaled U.S. $6.9 billion in 2009, according to JP Morgan.

-As part of Vietnam’s 2005 H5N1 and Human Influenza Pandemic Preparedness Plan, he Vietnam government purchased 2.5 million treatment courses of oseltamivir and an additional 250,000 treatment courses from Roche to be stockpiled.
-The Thailand government similarly purchased 260,000 treatment courses of oseltamivir from Roche for a national stockpile throughout 2005 and 2006, and enacted policies to increase the domestic production of oseltamivir each year by 100,000 treatment courses over the course of three years.
+Hoffman La-Roche also provided treatment courses in Vietnam as the government increased vaccine stocks as part of the 2005 H5N1 and Human Influenza Pandemic Preparedness Plan., The Vietnam government purchased 2.5 million treatment courses (25 million capsules) of oseltamivir from Roche to be added to their stockpile.
+The Thailand government similarly purchased 260,000 treatment courses (2.6 million capsules) of oseltamivir from Roche for a national stockpile throughout 2005 and 2006, and enacted policies to increase the domestic production of oseltamivir each year by 100,000 treatment courses over the course of three years.
 Manufacture Reserve Programs initiated by Roche and GlaxoSmithKline in 2008 charged hospitals and other private organizations in the program an annual fee to reserve the ability to buy treatment courses in the case of a future influenza outbreak.
 These programs have further inflated profits for drug manufacturers.
+While pharmaceutical companies see an increase in profits due to outbreaks or intensification of government pandemic preparedness programs, the success is often short lived, and vaccines markets are exceptionally volatile during disease outbreaks.
+This is reflected in fluctuations of stock market prices.

 Stock Prices and Money Markets